bguesman/docsify-test/docs/quickstart/fog.md

     <p>Artifacts introduced by reprojection, visible at the edges of objects.</p>
 </div>

 This is an active area of improvement that we are working on.
-For now, though, we'll have to use a different strategy for modeling rain fog.
+At the moment it can be mitigated by rendering clouds at [half or quarter resolution](/editor/blocks/quality_settings_block?id=cloud-subresolution), and also by [disabling cloud self-shadowing](/editor/blocks/procedural_cloud_volume_block?id=self-shadowing).
+All of this is to say that, while this is possible with Expanse, it can take some effort to get it to work right and be performant.
+So instead, we'll explore a simpler strategy for modeling rain fog.
 We'll use this image of London on a really foggy day to base our solution on.
 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img src="https://media.pri.org/s3fs-public/styles/story_main/public/story/images/Reuters%20London%20fog.jpg?itok=0MLALeR2"/></div>